07: Stans to Sachseln

 A narrow road then alternates between countryside and underbrush.
 It seems we are venturing into the beeches of the Kernwald.

-Section 3: Over hill and dale in the Oberwalden countryside.
+Section 3: Over hill and dale through the Oberwald countryside

 Overview of the route’s challenges: a nearly constant climb, yet with reasonable slopes.